Big goals require big savings, but you can get there with modest monthly contributions, if you get started now.

 - Once you understand the basics, look at the ways that you can start investing on your own with very little money, including using new auto-investment apps.
 We assembled a guide to micro-investing here.

 - Make sure you take advantage of employer programs like matching 401(k) plans, because they can accelerate your investing.

-- Talk to your Huntington Financial Advisor, or take advantage of our online tools like our Investment Profile quiz or Savings Goal Getter tool, to help you set and achieve your financial goals.
+- Talk to your Huntington Financial Advisor, or take advantage of our online tool, Savings Goal Getter tool, to help you set and achieve your financial goals.